 There is also a substantial disparity in the details of entries across different States.
 For example, while in some States all Sessions Cases are given the same quantitative weightage, different kinds of Sessions cases are given separate quantitative weightage under different entries in some other States.
 While Sessions Cases have been divided into 2 types in types in some States, it has been divided into 5 types in some other.

 Some States do no distribute entries across different categories of judges.
-Instead, there is only a singular list of entries which applies to all the judicial officers
+Instead, there is only a singular list of entries which applies to all the judicial officers.

-List of entries are separately specified for the following categories of judicial officers;
+Separates entries have been prescribed for the following categories of judicial officers;